Refiners, offshore producers shut ahead of Hurricane Sally landfall

 Shell RDSa.L cut production to minimum rates on Monday at its 227,400-bpd Norco, Louisiana, refinery.

-Reporting by Erwin Seba, Gary McWilliams in Houston and Devika Krishna Kumar in New York; Editing by Edwina Gibbs
+Reporting by Erwin Seba, Gary McWilliams in Houston and Devika Krishna Kumar in New York; editing by Edwina Gibbs and Jason Neely

 Our Standards: The Thomson Reuters Trust Principles.